gokhanerkus/aml-real-case-studies/case-00-cross-border-trade-risk/02-analysis.md

 ---

-## Supporting Insight from Counterterrorism Literature

-Research on terrorist financing shows that armed groups often rely on existing shadow economies rather than operating in isolation.

-In such environments:
-- intermediaries play a critical role in connecting buyers and sellers
-- commodity trade can be used as a vehicle for value transfer
-- legal and illegal economic activity may overlap

-This framework is consistent with the observed pattern in this case, where trade activity increased despite reduced state control and elevated conflict exposure.
+## Source Attribution & Publication Record

+This analysis is derived from contemporaneous investigative work conducted in 2013–2014.

+Key elements of the findings — including the reported ~79% increase in exports — were:

+- cited in academic counterterrorism literature
+- referenced in international media coverage, including BBC World Service (2014)

+### Academic Reference

+- Essentials of Counterterrorism, edited by James J. F. Forest
+- Publication year: 2015
+- Context: discussion of shadow economies, conflict-zone trade, and terrorist financing structures
 <img src="assets/counterterrorism-book.jpg" width="140"/>
-*James J. F. Forest (ed.), Essentials of Counterterrorism — illustrating how shadow economies and commodity trade can support terrorist financing in conflict environments.*

----
-The data in this case was later cited in BBC Worldwide Service coverage (2014), which relied on contemporaneous reporting by the analyst as the source of the ~79% increase in exports.
+An excerpt from the academic publication is provided in the assets folder as supporting evidence.

+### Media Reference

+- BBC World Service (2014)
+  Referenced reporting based on the same analytical findings, including the ~79% export increase.